gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Quick note on relationship to gem5 models

 The C++ code in gem5 specifies *parameterized* **models** (typically referred to "SimObjects" in most gem5 literature).
 These models are then instantiated in the Python scripts.

 The standard library is a way to *wrap* these models in a standard API into, what we call, *components*.
-The standard library are pre-made Python script instantiating these models provided by gem5.
+The standard library consists of pre-made Python scripts instantiating these models provided by gem5.

-The gem5 mode are fine grained concepts which make little sense for us to divide down further into sub-models or hardcore parameters for (for example, a *core*).
-A component works on courser grained concepts typically containing many models instantiate with sensible parameters.
-For, example a *processor* which contains multiple cores, how they are connected buses and each other with all parameters set ot sensible values.
+The gem5 models are fine grained concepts which make little sense for us to divide down further into sub-models or hardcore parameters for (for example, a *core*).
+A component works on coarser grained concepts typically containing many models instantiated with sensible parameters.
+For, example a *processor* which contains multiple cores and specifies how they are connected to buses and each other with all parameters set to sensible values.

 If you want to create a new component you are encouraged to *extend* (i.e., subclass) the components in the standard library or create new components.
-This allows you the models within the component and the value of their parameters.
+This allows you to choose the models within the component and the value of their parameters.
 We will see some examples of this over the coming lectures.

 ---